');

 About Cooperstown, ND

-Cooperstown is a small community in North Dakota with a population of 910 residents.
-The median household income is $51,932 per year, which is near the national average.
-The median age in Cooperstown is 47.8 years.
+Cooperstown is a small community located in North Dakota with a population of 910 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,932 per year, which is 31% below the national median of $75,149.
+The median age of 47.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Cooperstown Ranks in North Dakota